Welcome to the Volunteer Opportunities page!

 The celebrants are a group of trained worship associates who participate in the liturgy on Sunday morning.
 Celebrants work with the minister to choose the Call to Worship and readings, compose an Opening Reflection, and help create and hold the space for the transformative experience of worship.
 Celebrants meet with the worship team and alternatively with Rev. Sara to discuss the upcoming themes.
 Celebrants must receive a training from Rev. Sara before appearing in the pulpit.
 Contact Nancy at firstname.lastname@example.org to learn more or volunteer.

-Every Sunday morning, children from our beloved community are a part of our worship tradition.
-A big part of that involvement is to be a chalice lighter.
-Our chalice lighters are 5 years old or older and registered in Religious Exploration.
-The sign-up sheet for chalice lighters can be found on the table in the hospitality area by the coffee after services.
 Lighting the chalice for the first time is a very special event in a child’s life.
-Rev. Sara & Emmie cherish their time with new chalice lighters and love to get to know them better and introduce them to the congregation.
-First time chalice lighters are recognized and introduced to the congregation on Sundays when Rev Sara and Gem are here in the fellowship.
-Contact Gem at REcoordinator@boiseuu.org to learn more or volunteer.
+Rev. Sara & Emily cherish their time with new chalice lighters and love to get to know them better and introduce them to the congregation.
+First time chalice lighters are recognized and introduced to the congregation on Sundays when Rev. Sara and Emily are here in the fellowship.
+Contact Emily at email@example.com to learn more or volunteer.

 Who loves coffee, tea, and snacks?
 Basically all of us.
-Our hospitality team works to organize snacks and treats, makes coffee and hot water, and cleans up afterward.
+Our hospitality team works to organize snacks and treats, makes coffee and hot water, and cleans up afterward allin our beutiful new fellowhsip space.
 Although simple, the experience with hospitality is magical.
 There’s nothing quite like working in a kitchen to make fast friends out of strangers.
-Contact Carolyn at email@example.com to learn more or volunteer.
+Contact Carolyn at firstname.lastname@example.org to learn more and volunteer.

 Religious Exploration Rooms